Saassoso/charif-labs-infra/README.md

 -   **Secure Secrets Management:** HashiCorp Vault provides centralized, audited storage for sensitive data (localhost-bound).
 -   **Proactive Monitoring:** Prometheus and Grafana for real-time insights into system and application health.
 -   **Workflow Automation:** n8n for building automated workflows, integrating various services and responding to events.
--   **CI/CD Pipeline:** GitHub Actions for automated security scanning, validation, version tagging, and Portainer-triggered deployments.
+-   **DevSecOps Automation:** GitHub Actions provide a robust CI/CD pipeline, integrating automated security scanning, validation, version tagging, and Portainer-triggered deployments to ensure secure and efficient operations.
--   **Host Hardening:** Ansible playbooks for establishing a secure baseline configuration on the Docker host.
+-   **Host Hardening:** Ansible playbooks are utilized for establishing a secure baseline configuration and continuous management of the Docker host, including essential security controls.

 ---

 ## 🏗️ Architecture Overview
+The platform's architecture is meticulously designed with a layered security approach, where Cloudflare Zero Trust serves as the primary secure edge, safeguarding all internally hosted services.
+This setup inherently negates the need for traditional firewall configurations by ensuring all traffic is brokered through Cloudflare's secure network.

 The platform's architecture is built on a layered approach, with Cloudflare Zero Trust acting as the secure edge, protecting all internally hosted services.